How-To Guide: Collecting Amazon Sales Tax

 - Choose to View/Edit your tax collection and shipping/packaging obligations settings.

 Choose the product tax codes that most closely fit your products.
-If you’re struggling to find a product tax code that is suitable, label that item with ‘A_GEN_TAX’.
+If you’re struggling to find a product tax code that is suitable, you can label that item with ‘A_GEN_TAX’.

 This is where A2X for Amazon comes in handy.
 Michael says A2X’s value is in being able to tell you – quickly and accurately – what your Amazon sales are for each state.